Cordova High School (California)

 Cordova High School is a comprehensive public high school in Rancho Cordova, California.
 It is one of five high schools in Folsom Cordova Unified School District.

 The school opened in 1963 with the first graduating class in 1965.
 Prior to opening, students in Rancho Cordova attended Folsom High School.

-Demographics
+Enrollment

-As of the 2022–23 school year, the school had an enrollment of 1,931 students and 96.10 classroom teachers (on an FTE basis), for a student–teacher ratio of 20.09.
-Seventeen percent of Cordova High students are involved in special education, twenty-one percent qualify for English language learner support, and seventy-one percent qualify for free or reduced-price lunch.
+As of the 2024–25 school year, the school had an enrollment of 1,944 students and 104.04 classroom teachers (on an FTE basis), for a student–teacher ratio of 18.69.
+Fifteen percent of Cordova High students are involved in special education, twenty-two percent qualify for English language learner support, and seventy percent qualify for free or reduced-price lunch.
+For 2021-22, Cordova High School was a Title I school.

-The demographic breakdown of the 1,931 students enrolled for the 2022–2023 school year was: